palle-k/SOMRenderer/Readme.md

 <img src="Maps.png" alt="Component Planes showing the distribution of SciFi, Cyborgs and Black and White movies" />

-This Package contains the code used to generate visualizations of Kohonen Self-Organizing Maps used on the MovieLens Dataset.
+This Package contains the code used to generate visualizations of Kohonen Self-Organizing Maps used on the MovieLens Dataset and find movies and similar tags for queries of preferred and non-preferred tags made by users.

 # Usage